-“An Archive of Schools” is an editorial project by Domusweb for the fourth Istanbul Design Biennial.
+“An Archive of Schools” is an editorial project by Domusweb, curated by Salvatore Peluso, for the fourth Istanbul Design Biennial.
 Conceived as a digital archive in perpetual motion, the project features historical articles from Domus magazine flanked by contemporary analyses to create a synergistically accumulating flux of knowledge (the archive) and its dissemination (schools).
 During the Biennial, an opportunity for debate will allow the Domusweb research to be discussed with international guests and the event's curators.

 What is a school?
 A physical or virtual place where knowledge is produced or transmitted, where exchange and transition occur.
 It also consists of individuals who sometimes involuntarily participate in these processes by establishing a particular line of thought or a method of working.
 What is an archive?
 A set of documents, texts, pictures or objects that is periodically or constantly updated and organised according to precise criteria.
 An archive can be a physical or virtual place, a personal collection, a website or a magazine.